mobxjs/mobx-state-tree/README.md

 ## Utility types

 * `types.union(dispatcher?, types...)` create a union of multiple types.
-If the correct type cannot be inferred unambigously from a snapshot, provide a dispatcher function of the form `(snapshot) => Type`.
+If the correct type cannot be inferred unambiguously from a snapshot, provide a dispatcher function of the form `(snapshot) => Type`.
 * `types.optional(type, defaultValue)` marks an value as being optional (in e.g. a model).
 If a value is not provided the `defaultValue` will be used instead.
 If `defaultValue` is a function, it will be evaluated.
-This can be used to generate for example id's or timestamps upon creation.
+This can be used to generate, for example, IDs or timestamps upon creation.
-* `types.literal(value)` can be used to create a literal type, a type which only possible value is specifically that value, very powerful in combination with `union`s.
+* `types.literal(value)` can be used to create a literal type, where the only possible value is specifically that value.
+This is very powerful in combination with `union`s.
 E.g. `temperature: types.union(types.literal("hot"), types.literal("cold"))`.
 * `types.enumeration(name?, options: string[])` creates an enumeration.
 This method is a shorthand for a union of string literals.
 * `types.refinement(name?, baseType, (snapshot) => boolean)` creates a type that is more specific then the base type, e.g. `types.refinement(types.string, value => value.length > 5)` to create a type of strings that can only be longer then 5.
 * `types.maybe(type)` makes a type optional and nullable, shorthand for `types.optional(types.union(type, types.literal(null)), null)`.